neogeographica/chaintool/docs/configuration.rst

 Dynamic
 ^^^^^^^

-Choosing "dynamic" completions will work if you determined (as per above) that you are currently using a recent version of the ``bash-completion`` package.
+Choosing "dynamic" completions will work if you determined (as per above) that you are currently using a recent version of the bash-completion package.

-If you choose "dynamic" completions, then you must identify a directory where ``bash-completion`` will look to find user-specific completion scripts.
+If you choose "dynamic" completions, then you must identify a directory where bash-completion will look to find user-specific completion scripts.
 If you haven't done any special work to explicitly set this directory to an unusual location, then you should just accept the directory that chaintool suggests.

 If however you have changed the value of the :envvar:`BASH_COMPLETION_USER_DIR` or :envvar:`XDG_DATA_HOME` environment variables, then the usual default directory will not be correct.
-If you have *exported* the values of those variables, so that chaintool can see them, chaintool can still suggest the correct directory.
+If you have **exported** the values of those variables, so that chaintool can see them, chaintool can still suggest the correct directory.
 If not, you may need to modify the suggestion.
 Presumably if you have intentionally made such changes then you will know what the correct directory is.

-Once you have selected this directory, autocompletions will immediately be supported for the main :command:`chaintool` executable and any shortcuts you create, without the need to start a new shell.
+Once you have selected this directory, autocompletions will immediately be supported for the main ``chaintool`` executable and any shortcuts you create, without the need to start a new shell.

 .. note::

-   If you attempted to do autocompletions for chaintool *before* running :command:`chaintool x completions`, then ``bash-completion`` may have installed a default completions handler for chaintool.
+   If you attempted to do autocompletions for chaintool **before** running ``chaintool x completions``, then bash-completion may have installed a default completions handler for chaintool.
 This will prevent the "real" completion support from kicking in.
-In that case you do need to start a new shell once, after you have done the :command:`chaintool x completions` process.
+In that case you do need to start a new shell once, after you have done the ``chaintool x completions`` process.

 Old Style
 ^^^^^^^^^